ATARCA/nft-share-platform-frontend/README.md

 ...
 ```

-Some workspace scripts rely on this structure and may not work properly with all projects are not placed in the same directory.
+Some workspace scripts rely on this structure and may not work properly when all projects are not placed in the same directory.

 ### Initial installation

 Run `npm install` in the project directory.

+### Create `.env` file

+Create new file `.env` and fill it with the contents of `.env.template`.
+Replace placeholder variables as needed.

 ### Run frontend server locally

 Run `npm start` in the root of the folder.

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\